gsam95/gsam95/Kafka/Phase1/kafkasetup.md

 **Log of Kafka Installation - That worked!**

+This was the most time intensive step (took about 2 days! just to get Kafka started).
+The steps below is what I now follow to get Kafka running.
+Prior to this, I fixed file path in my .sh file to make it bash compatible.

 1. Clear all logs (from tmp folder outside the main folder, and from the logs inside the kafka folder)
 2. In a bash window: cd D:/kafka_2.13-4.0.0
 3. Create new meta properties file: bin/kafka-storage.sh format -t random -c config/kraft/server.properties --standalone